Adding EasyDNS as a Secondary DNS Server

 From DNSimple, select EasyDNS as the provider.
 Click Enable at the bottom of the form.
 The name servers and IP addresses that EasyDNS is expecting are already filled in for you.

-A confirmation message will tell you that Secondary DNS has been enabled from the DNSimple side.
+A confirmation message will tell you that secondary DNS has been enabled from the DNSimple side.

 DNSimple configuration is successful

-Log into your EasyDNS account.
+Log in to your EasyDNS account.
 The first thing you’ll do is add the domain.

 EasyDNS has both a tabbed and one-page view.
 Your interface may look different depending on the layout you’ve selected, though the instructions below are the same.